darias08/SIEM-Tool-Chronicle-Project/README.md

 <p align="center">

   First I checked the `40.100.174.34` and see what kind of details I can find there.
-It looks like this incident happened on January 31st, 2023 and the same users were involved in this attack (Emil Palmer and Ashton Davidson).
+It looks like this incident happened on January 31st, 2023 when this IP address was used and the same users were involved in this attack (Emil Palmer and Ashton Davidson).

   ![image](https://github.com/darias08/SIEM-Tool-Chronicle-Project/assets/58616895/1113ef4c-d7a1-4635-9aba-ee7b8aaa5dc1)